Wednesday, 23 February 2022

 To realize the ultimate truth is the prime goal.
 All the scriptures indicate that Atman is Brahman, and Brahman is the ultimate truth or God in truth.

-The Soul, the Self, which is in the form of consciousness, is the ultimate truth or Brahman or God in truth.
+The invisible and unborn Soul, the Self, which is in the form of consciousness, is the ultimate truth or Brahman or God in truth.
 Thus, to realize the ultimate truth or Brahman or God in truth is the prime goal.

-A well-directed inquiry, analysis, and reasoning will lead one to his nondual destination
+A well-directed inquiry, analysis, and reasoning will lead one to their nondual destination

 Bhagavad Gita: ~ “Brahmano hi pratisthaham” ~ Brahman is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material.
 (14.27)